Ipotrick/Daxa/wiki/daxa-book/src/object_creation.md

 ```

 As you can see, all fields have default values.
 In the example above we only initialize app_name.
 This reduces the boilerplate of initialization.
 Daxa also infers as much as possible for vulkan object creation, making the info structs smaller and initialization easier.

+Also, every object in daxa has a `name` field in its info struct.
+These names are provided to vulkan via the debug utils extension.
+This allows the driver, the vulkan validation layers and tooling like RenderDoc to give each resource their given name in debugging and profiling.
+Daxa also uses these names internally for error messages.